openraven/security-rules/README.md

 The top level resources folder is to adhere to the Maven convention for resource files, the folder structure within matches the pre-existing structure defined for rule repositories.

-See https://docs.openraven.com/docs/overview-10 for documentation on writing rules for Magpie.

 ## Rule Validation

 To run a rule validation using the SecurityRuleValidator in Magpie core against security rules in Github: